Persevering-Traveller/Roger-Dodger/README.md

 * a start, playing, and game over screen
 * pausing and restarting
 * background music when playing
+* sound effect for being hit

 ## What I think I'd like to add:
-* sound effect for being hit
 * your score increases when you're close to a falling block, but don't touch it.
-* sprites(?
-I kind of like the simple look of it though)

 ## Credits
 Background Music: